ghoomfrog/kid/README.md

 ```

 One benefit to this is checking a value's type by comparing its default value.

-Using this operator on references returns a reference to null.

 You'll learn more about the other types later in this guide, don't worry. ;)